TSnake41/raylib-lua/README.md

 may not work as expected as these functions load from an external file rather than from `package` loaders.

+### Usage (`raylua_r`, Windows only)

+On Windows systems, you may notice that there is an additional executable (named `raylua_r`) that is included with the pre-built Windows release download of this raylib-lua bindings library (or which you can build yourself).
+The purpose of `raylua_r` is to remove the extra terminal window (aka command prompt) that would normally open alongside the graphical raylib window whenever you run it.
+So, if you don't want that additional text window to show then you can use `raylua_r` to build your project without it.

+Other operating systems may not consistently support this mechanism, and so there is currently no corresponding `raylua_r` for them.

+For more information on the origin of `raylua_r`, see [this old pull request](https://github.com/TSnake41/raylib-lua/pull/3) where this feature was originally added.

 ### Building / Updating raylib / Contribution

 To build raylib-lua from source, you need to take care that submodules are